Wes Sims: The Ultimate Fighter

 Sims returned to the UFC as a cast member on the tenth season of The Ultimate Fighter, which began filming in June 2009.
 Sims was defeated by castmate Justin Wren via arm triangle in the first round of Sims' first fight in the house.
-Despite his early exit from the competition, Sims was seen regularly on the show and may have earned a reputation for being one of the bullies of the household due to his constant childlike tauntings of Matt Mitrione and Zak Jensen.
+Despite his early exit from the competition, Sims was seen regularly on the show and may have earned a reputation for being one of the bullies of the household due to his constant childlike taunting of Matt Mitrione and Zak Jensen.

 Strikeforce

-Sims made his Strikeforce debut against Bobby Lashley on January 30, 2010 at Strikeforce: Miami.
+Sims made his Strikeforce debut against Bobby Lashley on January 30, 2010, at Strikeforce: Miami.
 Sims came up short and was defeated by Bobby Lashley by TKO.
 Sims was taken down at the beginning of the first round by the decorated wrestler, who then used the ground and pound technique on the 6'8 UFC veteran.
 The referee stopped to the fight much to the dismay of Sims, who believed that the stoppage was premature.
 Sims was expected to fight former UFC Heavyweight Champion Tim Sylvia in Ohio outside of Strikeforce but the Ohio State Athletic Commission did not sanction the bout, citing that the fight was "non-competitive".